tesseract-ocr/tessdoc/Compiling.md

 - `vcpkg install tesseract:x64-windows-static` for 64-bit
 - `vcpkg install tesseract:x86-windows-static` for 32-bit

-Use --head for the master branch.
+Use --head for the main branch.
 It may still require one DLL for the OpenMP runtime, `vcomp140.dll` (which you can find in the Visual C++ Redistributable 2015).

 #### Build training tools